jupyterhub/team-compass/docs/binder/governance.rst

    ``mybinder.org``.
 You are expected to coordinate your actions with other red members so that the project presents a coherent position towards the outside.
 You are expected to prepare and attend the monthly team calls.
-Being a red member is not a life sentence.
-We expect red members to teach and grow other members so that they can pass their organizational responsibilities on to them.
-This encourages us to increase diversity, reduce burn-out and allow team members to shift their focus in reaction to changing life circumstances.
-Your change of focus will be announced at the next monthly team meeting.
 -  **Blue member.** This is where the journey of a new team member starts.
    You spend a large
    part of your time facilitating contributions from others to the project (e.g. reviewing work, answering questions, maintaining project infrastructure).
-We expect blue members to teach and grow contributors that can become blue members.
-This encourages diversity of the team.
 After building a good understanding of the technology and social structure of the project you can change to a red member by volunteering for tasks which a red member is expected to perform.
-   After a while of doing so the team will ask if you want to become a red member and, if you agree, recognise you as such at a monthly team meeting.
 -  **Green member.** Your life situation has changed so that you prefer to (temporarily) not take on the rights and responsibilities of being an active member.
 You can return to active membership by resuming your